 Between pieces for the magazine, Ken also had a chance to do the kind of journalism he’d had in mind when he’d called on the editor of the Age.
 In 1965 he accompanied a pilgrimage of old diggers to Gallipoli for the fiftieth anniversary of the Anzac landing, half his fare paid by his employer, the Australian National University, and half by the Canberra Times.
 He wrote seven richly reported despatches from the journey, which Inside Story published as an ebook another fifty years later, in April 2015.
 He later confided that he had been “enraptured” to be carrying a card authorising him to send cables via London to Sydney.
 He would write in a similar register in several of his books, including his memorable description of his visit to Central Australia researching the extended postscript for Black Inc.’s reissue of The Stuart Case.

 Living in Papua New Guinea in the late 1960s and the early 70s with his wife, the writer Amirah Inglis, and their family, he wrote for the Canberra Times about that country’s journey to independence.
 (Nation already had a correspondent, Hank Nelson, in Port Moresby.)
 After Nation, Ken continued to write, though less frequently, for newspapers and magazines.
-Ten years later, a new fortnightly (later a monthly), Australian Society, was launched, and after I became editor in 1985 Ken was a contributor of occasional pieces, including a forensic examination of the twenty-fifth anniversary edition of the Australian, a defence of Radio Australia, and an account of a slightly hair-raising early-Yeltsin-era visit to Moscow (“Will he take all my dollars, and leave my body to be covered by snow under the birches?”).
+Ten years later, a new fortnightly (later a monthly), Australian Society, was launched, and after I became editor in 1985 Ken was a contributor of occasional pieces, including a forensic examination of the twenty-fifth anniversary edition of the Australian, a defence of Radio Australia, and an account of a slightly hair-raising visit to Moscow during the early Yeltsin era (“Will he take all my dollars, and leave my body to be covered by snow under the birches?”).
 One of his Australian Society pieces was about Nation, and in that same year, 1989, he published a book, part-history, part-anthology, about Nation and its creators.

 Ken was a deft, careful and generous writer whose prose lit up any magazine or newspaper — or book or journal — it appeared in.
 He was also great company, the possessor of a prodigious memory and an insatiable curiosity (clichés that, though accurate, would no doubt bring a smile to his face), and a source of wise counsel.
 As Graeme Davison wrote in a recent edition of History Australia, his “influence is not to be found in the sum of his scholarly contributions — or not in those alone — but in his influence upon others, and the unfailing generosity of spirit and acuity of mind that he has imparted to our professional and national life.” ●